 The Woodlands CIQ counter area now serves as an air-conditioned waiting area for those wise enough to not queue at the non-air-conditioned bridge too early.

 The Shuttle Tebrau ticket can be flashed on your phone along with your passport for visual verification by the staff at the boarding gate on the bridge.
+The KTM staff will scan the ticket QR code before allowing you to pass.

 Once done with immigration, I boarded the relatively empty afternoon Shuttle Tebrau 78up train on a Sunday.